-Acknowledging the complexity of eradicating hunger, Welthungerhilfe includes economic development and education in its multi-sectoral approach to tackle the causes of hunger and malnutrition sustainably.
-We led close to 30 economic development projects in 2018.
+Acknowledging the complexity of eradicating hunger, Welthungerhilfe (WHH) includes economic development and education in its multi-sectoral approach to tackle the causes of hunger and malnutrition sustainably.

 Hunger is, above all, a consequence of poverty.
 Those families with insufficient money for food are not able to look after their own health nor invest in education for their children.

-In 2011 Welthungerhilfe launched the Green Colleges Initiative in India.
+In 2011, WHH launched the Green Colleges Initiative in India.
 The Green Colleges train rural youth in 'green trades', combining traditional wisdom with scientific techniques to help them become 'ecopreneurs' and to enable them to have better access to technology, finances, and market.
-Of the 32,000 trainees to date, over 19,000 have successfully established their own small farms or enterprises, while more than 200 of them have become trainers themselves.
+Of the more than 40,000 trainees to date, over 36,000 have successfully established their own small farms or enterprises, while more than 200 of them have become trainers themselves.
 The initiative has now moved beyond India and into countries like Uganda.
 At twelve Green Colleges in that country, around 1,500 young people are receiving training.

-Welthungerhilfe established its flagship SkillUp! programme based on this success.
+WHH established its flagship SkillUp! program based on this success.
 To date, more than 5,000 young people have taken part in training.
-Welthungerhilfe envisions the lives of 15,000 people will be improved by the end of the programme.
+WHH envisions the lives of 15,000 people will be improved by the end of the program.